Healthy Homes Assessment Wellington Central

 What We Do

-As building inspectors, we handle all components associated with expert house inspections.
-We are here to make sure you make the right decision when buying your next home.
+As building inspectors, we deal with all the components associated with expert home inspections.
+We’re there to make sure you make the best decision when purchasing your next property.

-We are serious about your investment, and undertake detailed examinations to ensure you don’t encounter any unpleasant or costly expenses, which means you are able to relax and focus on the enjoyable aspects of buying or owning a home.
+We take your investment seriously, and undertake comprehensive examinations to ensure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning the house.

-We are specialised in a range of services to ensure you are fully informed about the condition of any property you could be contemplating buying or selling and also other services.
+We specialise in a range of solutions to make sure you are completely informed of the condition of any property you could be contemplating buying or selling and also other solutions.

-With our systemised method of conducting your house inspection and the latest in technology for software including digital photos imbedded into the Report, you can actually see any issues that may be discovered.
-With our comprehensive report, it’s easy to understand why we have so many customers who recommend our service to family members and friends.
+With our systemised method of conducting your house inspection and the latest software technology that incorporates digital images into your reports, you are able to actually see any issues discovered.
+Because of our comprehensive reporting it is not surprising that we have so many clients who recommend our service to family and acquaintances.

 Comprehensive Home Assessments